 Heliocentrism is the astronomical model in which the Earth and planets revolve around the Sun at the center of the Solar System.
 Historically, Heliocentrism was opposed to Geocentrism, which placed the Earth at the center.
 The Flat Earth cosmological model (generally) posits that the Earth exists on a giant, flat plane with the Arctic/North Pole at the center, and a huge wall of ice/Antarctic surrounding the entire disc, forming its circumference.
-The implication of this is that we may live under a giant dome, or "firmament" as featured in the popular American satirical comedy-drama directed by Peter Weir, The Truman Show (1998).
+The implication of this is that we may live under a giant dome, of sorts, or a "firmament" as characterized by the popular American satirical comedy-drama directed by Peter Weir, The Truman Show (1998).

 Most people have been taught that the spherical Earth spins at a constant velocity perfectly dragging the atmosphere along.
 Scientists often say we cannot feel any of this motion because the magical "velcro of gravity" pulls the atmosphere precisely along.
-The horizon certainly looks flat to the eye!
+However, the horizon certainly looks flat to the eye!
 Many experiments would seems to support the "Flat" model.
 The famous Bedford Canal experiment performed in 1838 by Samuel Rowbotham proved that a canoe or small boat was visible from 6 miles away along a river when the curvature of the Earth should have rendered it invisible below the horizon or line of sight.
-How is this result possible on a curved Earth?
+How is this finding possible on a curved Earth?

-Why do planes flying from places like Sydney, Australia, to Johannesburg, South Africa, routinely fly via places like Dubai in the Middle East, which is completely off course and out of the way?
+Why do planes flying from places like Sydney, Australia, to Johannesburg, South Africa, often fly via places like Dubai in the Middle East, which is completely off course and out of the way?
 The direct flight would be around 12 hours; planes do, in fact, have enough fuel to make these trips without needing to stop.
 Why are planes’ GPS often turned off during Southern Hemisphere flights, so that their exact trajectories cannot be easily tracked?